ULA Vulcan rocket achieves liftoff in national security launch - UPI.com

 ULA said in an X post earlier that it would deploy its mission at geosynchronous orbit, which is more than 22,000 miles above the Earth's surface and more closely aligns with its rotation.

-The Vulcan's launch means an end to the U.S.'s reliance on Russian-made rockets as mandated by Congress as well as additional capabilities for Space Force, according to a press release.
+The Vulcan's launch means an end to the Unite States' reliance on Russian-made rockets as mandated by Congress as well as additional capabilities for Space Force, according to a press release.
 The launch is the first integrated navigation satellite experiment in nearly 50 years.

-Col. Jim Horne, US Space Force mission director, during a media call Monday called the launch "a historic point in our program history," reported Signal, a publication of the Armed Forces Communications and Electronics Association.
+During a media call Monday, Col. Jim Horne, U.S. Space Force mission director, called the launch "a historic point in our program history," reported Signal, a publication of the Armed Forces Communications and Electronics Association.